 Gjilan mayor condemns attempted demolition of mosque minaret (media)

 Lutfi Haziri, the mayor of Gjilan/Gnjilane municipality, condemned on Sunday an attempt by a Kosovo Serb to demolish the minaret of a mosque in the village of Velekincë, in Gjilan municipality.
-Haziri also said that such incidents do not serve the climate of public safety in Gjilan.
+Haziri said that such incidents do not serve the climate of public safety in Gjilan.